mike14747/rmlbb2/docs/schemaValidation.md

             },
             posts: {
                 bsonType: 'int',
-                description: 'posts must be an integer and is required' },
+                description: 'posts must be a positive integer and is required' },
             registeredDate: {
                 bsonType: 'date',